Cameron-Arredondo/aws-exams/CCP/Section6-EC2-Storage.md

 - EBS at the CCP level can only be mounted to one instance at a time.
 In higher levels of AWS courses there is a multi-attach feature that for some EBS (IOPS).

-- EBS volumes are bound to a specific availabilty zone
+- EBS volumes are bound to a specific availability zone

 - EBS volumes use the network to communicate to the instance which means there could be some latency.
-Volumes can be detached from one instance and attached to another one pretty easily so that data can be transfered.
+Volumes can be detached from one instance and attached to another one pretty easily so that data can be transferred.

 - EBS volumes do not always need to be attached and the can be attached on-demand usage.

-- EBS delete on termination attribue, when we create an EBS volume.
+- EBS delete on termination attribute, when we create an EBS volume.
 By default the root EBS volume attached to an instance is deleted on termination of the instance.
-This can be enabled or disabledto control whether the EBS would be deleted or not.
+This can be enabled or disabled to control whether the EBS would be deleted or not.

-- EBS volumes have a provisoned capacity so this means that you will get billed based on how much you are provisioned.
+- EBS volumes have a provisioned capacity so this means that you will get billed based on how much you are provisioned.

 - EBS snapshots, this allows you to back up your EBS volume at a point in time.
 It is recommended to detach your volume to do a snapshot but not always necessary.